Android system bars

 Draw your content behind the system bars

-The edge-to-edge feature allows Android to draw the UI under the system bars for a more immersive experience.
-We recommend using edge-to-edge because making the navigation bar transparent is a common request from users.
-(Read about how to support edge-to-edge).
+The edge-to-edge feature allows Android to draw the UI under the system bars for an immersive experience, which is a common request from users.

 Be aware of the following types of insets when designing for edge-to-edge use cases: